Stove: Usage of gas

 The earliest reported use of gas for cooking, according to the Gas Museum in Leicester, England, was by a Moravian called Zachaus Winzler in 1802.
+However, the first commercially produced gas stove, invented by Englishman James Sharp, did not enter the market until 1834.
+By the end of the century, the stoves became popular because they were easier to control and required less maintenance than wood or coal stoves.

 The switch to gas was prompted by concerns about air pollution, deforestation and climate change, causing the general public to reconsider the usage of coal and wood stoves.
-The first commercially-produced gas stove, invented by Englishman James Sharp, did not enter the market for another three decades.
-By the end of the century, the stoves became popular because they were easier to control and required less maintenance than wood or coal stoves.
+Under common-use conditions, indoor NO2 from gas stoves can quickly exceed US Environmental Protection Agency (EPA) and World Health Organization (WHO) 1-h exposure benchmarks in kitchen air.
+NO2 pollution has been shown to harm human health.

 Electric stoves

 Electric stoves became popular not long after the advent of home electricity.
 One early model was created by Thomas Ahearn, the owner of a Canadian electric company, whose marketing included a demonstration meal prepared entirely with electricity at Ottawa's Windsor Hotel in 1892.

-As central heating became the standard in the developed world, cooking transitioned to the primary function of stoves in the twentieth century.
-Iron cooking stoves that used wood, charcoal, or coal tended to radiate much heat, which made the kitchen unbearably hot in the summer.
+As central heating became the standard in the developed world, cooking became the primary function of stoves in the twentieth century.
+Iron cooking stoves that used wood, charcoal, or coal radiated too much heat, which made the kitchen unbearably hot in the summer.
 They were superseded in the twentieth century by steel ranges or ovens fueled by natural gas or electricity.